A Place for Mom

 • Poorer care for all residents as staff becomes stretched thin

-• Dangerous situations for other residents, staff members, and the individual who is mentally ill
+• Dangerous situations for other residents, staff members, and the individual living with a mental illness

 The best outcome would be a community with staff trained in caring for people with severe mental illness.[03]

-Why is assisted living a good option for someone with mental health issues?
+Why is assisted living a good option for someone with mental health concerns?

 • Regularly provided nutritional meals